LorenzoPozzi97/deprEUession/README.md

 # deprEUession
-Analyzed the correlation between level of education and depressive syntomns in EU citizens.
-The result obtrained running various statistical models, including one-way ANOVA (p<<.005) and non-parametric T-tests (p<<.005), revaled that lower level of education are correlated to higher depressive levels.
+Analyzed the correlation between level of education and depressive symptoms in EU citizens.
+The result obtained running various statistical models, including one-way ANOVA (p<<.005) and non-parametric T-tests (p<<.005), revealed that lower level of education are correlated to higher depressive levels.